openpreserve/scape/pt-mapred/README.md

 This CL results in the output of the command of `do-fancy-streaming` being piped to the command of `do-funny-streaming`.
 Then the output of the latter one will be redirected to `hdfs:///output-file.bar`.

 There can be numerous pipes in one CL but only one input file at the beginning and one output file at the end for file redirection.
-Independently from this, the piped _toolspec_-_action_ pairs may contain parameters as explained in the previous section, ie. input and output file parameters too.
+Independently from this, the piped _toolspec-action_ pairs may contain parameters as explained in the previous section, ie. input and output file parameters too.

 If a CL produces standard output and there is not final redirection to an output file, then the output is written to Hadoop default output file `part-r-00000`.
 It contains the Job's output key-value pairs.
 Key is the hashcode of the CL.